Python Functions Tutorial

 return statement is the fact that you can use it to return multiple values.
 To do this, you make use of tuples.

 Remember that this data structure is very similar to that of a list: it can contain multiple values.
-However, tuples are immutable, which means that you can’t modify any values that are stored in it!
+However, tuples are immutable, which means that you can’t modify any amounts that are stored in it!
 You construct it with the help of double parentheses

 ().
 You can unpack tuples into multiple variables with the help of the comma and the assignment operator.